 There were systems in place to promote and protect the health and safety of residents, visitors and staff.
-The centre's risk management policy provided guidance in this area.
+The inspector followed up on an action from the previous inspection which required the provider to take action to ensure the external environment was safe.
+This matter had been addressed in full.
+Fencing had been constructed and the area had also been risk assessed in accordance with the centre's risk management policy.

 The inspector found that systems were in place for the prevention and detection of fire.
 Fire drills were carried out and staff told the inspector that they were used as opportunities for learning or both staff and residents.
-The inspector read a record of a recent fire drill and found evidence of good practice including corrective action to provide skills training for a resident who did not respond to the fire alarm.
-The inspector also read that this matter had been referred to the organisation's health and safety officer for further advice.
 Residents described to the inspector how they would leave the centre if they heard the fire alarm.
 Fire orders were displayed and outlined the fire procedure to be followed in an emergency.
 The inspector reviewed the maintenance and servicing records for the detection, alarm and fire equipment and found that they were in order.
 Fire safety training had been provided to all staff who attended the centre.
-All staff spoken to by the inspector were familiar with fire safety procedures in the centre.
-This was an action from the previous inspection and it was found to have been addressed.